Navigating Oxycodone: Watch Out for Them Side Effects, Y'all

 U.S. Food and Drug Administration (FDA) : Official source for medication information, including safety warnings and side effects.

-National Institutes of Health (NIH) : Comprehensive health information from the U.S. government.
+National Institutes of Health (NIH) : Detailed wellness information provided by U.S. government.

-MedlinePlus : Trusted resource for patient education from the National Library of Medicine.
+MedlinePlus : Trusted source for patient education from National Library of Medicine.

 Consumer Reports : Independent product reviews and safety information, including medications.